-When people talk about supercars nowadays, the usual brands that are included in the conversations are Buggati, Ferrari, Hennesey and Aston Martin.
+When people talk about supercars nowadays, the usual brands included in the conversations are Buggati, Ferrari, Hennesey and Aston Martin.
 BMW is rarely part of the discussions anymore.
-Not many people can remember that back in the late 70’s to early 80’s, the brand was winning the races with the BMW M1 Supercar.
+Not many people remember that back in the late 70’s to early 80’s, the brand was winning the races with the BMW M1 Supercar.

-BMW M1 is a sports racing car produced by the German carmaker back in 1978.
+BMW M1 is a sports racing car produced by the German car manufacturer back in 1978.
 It is the first mid-engine car made by BMW.
 The car was designed by the famous Italian automobile designer, Giorgetto Giugiaro.
 At first, Lamborghini did the engineering and production of M1, but it didn’t work out.
 BMW continued to work on the car and was able to produce more than 400 M1s between 1978 and 1981.
 Here are the specs of BMW M1:

 |Body Style||2-door coupe|